SaidTorres3/realtime-clipboard/README.md

     node server.js
     ```

-2. Open your web browser and navigate to `http://0.0.0.0:8088` to use the application.
+2. Open your web browser and navigate to `http://localhost:8088` to use the application.
+(Replace `localhost` with the IP of your machine in order to see it another device)

     - To share text, simply type in the textarea, and it will be updated in real-time across all connected devices.
     - To upload a file, use the file upload form.
 The uploaded file will be listed and available for download or deletion.